 During the reporting period [ January to November 2020]:

 UNDP conducted 10 trainings for 164 prison personnel on prison management skills, as well as literacy and vocational trainings for more than 675 detainees (96 women, 579 men) in Mukalla and Aden prisons.
-Rehabilitation of water and sanitation systems started in Sanaa, Hodeidah and Aden prisons.
+Rehabilitation of water and sanitation systems started in Sana’a, Hodeidah and Aden prisons.
 COVID-19 preventive items, personal protective equipment (PPE) and awareness trainings were provided to 8,175 people at prisons and other facilities.

 UNICEF provided legal aid and alternatives to detention for 525 detainees, and 318 (58 girls, 260 boys) juvenile children were provided direct assistance including medical support, restorative justice, family tracing and reunification, specialized psychological support and non-food items.
 Over 438 juvenile children (61 girls, 377 boys) were profiled and assessed in detention facilities in Sana’a, Ibb, and Taiz governorates.